fwmechanic/k_edit/tabs.md

        numeric escape sequence to encode quotation marks in strings or character literals.

-    "2  Convert blanks to tabs.
+    2  Convert blanks to tabs.

-    "With settings 1 and 2, if the blanks being considered for conversion to a tab character occupies an entire tab field or ends at the boundary of a tab field, it is converted to a tab (ASCII 9) character.
-The width of a tab field is specified by the Filetab switch."
+    With settings 1 and 2, if the blanks being considered for conversion to a tab character occupies an entire tab field or ends at the boundary of a tab field, it is converted to a tab (ASCII 9) character.
+The width of a tab field is specified by the Filetab switch.

-K modifies this by inserting a new meaning for `tabconv` value 1: "convert leading blanks to tabs"; M/PWB entab values [1..2] become `tabconv` values [2..3] in K.
+K modifies this by inserting a new meaning for `tabconv` value 1: "convert _leading_ blanks to tabs"; M/PWB entab values [1..2] become `tabconv` values [2..3] in K.

 ## `tabalign` switch